ganglia/ganglia-nagios-bridge/README.txt

 Installation
 ------------

-Copy ganglia-nagios-bridge.py to a suitable location (e.g. /usr/local/bin)
+Copy ganglia-nagios-bridge.py to a suitable location (e.g. /usr/local/bin),
+leaving off the '.py' extension.

 Declare the services to be monitored in /etc/nagios3/*
   - see the included nagios.cfg for some examples